IBM-ICP-CoC/KubeToy/documentation/Crash.md

 ![death screen](death_screen.png)

 Keep a close eye on the pods in the ICP UI.
-If you are quick enough you should see the pod that died display 0/1 in the Ready column briefly, as Kubenetes replaces it with a new instance.
+If you are quick enough you should see the pod that died display 0/1 in the Ready column briefly, as Kubernetes replaces it with a new instance.
 If you don't after a few seconds, you might need to verify by examining the events of that pod:

 ![](events2.png)